 Note: For people with dark pigmented skin, greater amounts of melanin in the epidermal layer reduce the skin’s ability to produce vitamin D from sunlight.

-Using one of the best sources of botanical sources of vitamin D on Earth, Nutrilite™ scientists have created Nutrilite™ Vitamin D. It’s packed with enough vitamin D to guard against dietary insufficiency and support bone health, cardiovascular health and your immune system. †
+There are daily supplements available that are packed with enough vitamin D to guard against dietary insufficiency and support bone health, cardiovascular health and your immune system.*

 Taking supplemental vitamin D is an easy way to ensure that you’re getting the optimal amount, 2,000 IU/day, without increasing your risk of skin cancer or skin aging from excessive sun exposure.